 The Schlesinger Library invites school teachers in grades 6–12 to apply for support for research in our collections connected to work in their classroom.
 Grants of up to $3,000 will be given on a competitive basis.
 Priority will be given to those who have demonstrated innovative pedagogy in social studies and history, and whose proposals make a compelling case about the ways materials available only at the Schlesinger Library will be incorporated into the applicant’s curriculum plans.
 The awards may be used to cover travel and living expenses, photocopies or other reproductions, and other incidental research expenses, but not for the purchase of equipment or travel to other sites for research.
-Applications for this grant are now being accepted.
-The deadline for submission is January 29, 2021.Apply for a Teacher Support Grant
+Applications for this grant are no longer being accepted.
+Please contact email@example.com with questions regarding future award cycles.

 Harvard and the Legacy Of Slavery Grants For Course Support

 Harvard faculty members instructing undergraduate or graduate students in courses related to the topic of Harvard and the legacy of slavery, broadly defined, may also apply for funding to support research and creative work by students in their classes.
 Grants to faculty will be up to $5,000, and faculty will be responsible for allocating funds to support their students’ work.
 Larger grant amounts may be considered on a case-by-case basis.
 Applications for course projects will be accepted and reviewed on a rolling basis, beginning in fall 2020.
 Funding decisions will be communicated twice per year.
 Applications must include a course description, a description of the types of student projects envisioned, the number of students enrolled in the course, and a description of how grant funds would be allocated among them.
 If you are interested in pursuing this funding, please contact Harvard and the Legacy of Slavery.Interested in Funding?
 Contact the Initiative